-If you have been paying attention to Instagram over the past few years, you likely have noticed that the platform isn’t afraid to borrow ideas from other platforms and it isn’t afraid to change.
-Evidence of an ever-evolving Instagram is now upon us once again after this recent quote from Adam Mosseri, head of Instagram:
+If you’ve been paying attention to Instagram over the past few years, you likely have noticed that the platform isn’t afraid to borrow ideas from other platforms, and it isn’t afraid to change.

-This is a major — albeit not completely surprising — shift that gives you, as a marketer, a finite amount of time (Mosseri mentioned Instagram could look quite different by the end of 2021) to rethink your Instagram strategies and start to test and learn more about the kinds of videos that will best help you achieve your objectives and reach prioritized audiences.
+This gives you ample opportunities to take advantage of the platform and its reach.
+It’s time to rethink your Instagram strategies and start to test and learn more about the kinds of videos that will best help you achieve your objectives and reach prioritized audiences.

 6 types of videos you should create for Instagram Reels